stratisproject/Documentation/source/SmartContracts/working-with-contracts.rst

 All contracts are validated by a node when the contract is being deployed.
 Invalid contracts will fail validation on-chain.
 Because of this, it is recommended to validate contracts locally before deployment.

-Validation can be done using the ``sct`` command line tool.
+Validation can be done using the ``sct`` command line tool which you can download `here <https://github.com/stratisproject/Stratis.SmartContracts.Tools.Sct>`_.

 ::

-  cd src/Stratis.SmartContracts.Tools.Sct
   dotnet run -- validate [CONTRACT_PATH_HERE]

 Compiling a contract